ciencialatitud0/EPIC_3/_sources/intro.md

 The tutorials will focus on the following areas:

+ * data and image analysis
+ * machine learning
+ * astrophysics and cosmology
  * biophysics
- * astrophysics
+ * particle physics
  * materials science
- * particle physics
+ * fluid dynamics

 ## Goals and deliverables